hashicorp/consul/website/source/docs/guides/index.html.md

 * [Sentinel](/docs/guides/sentinel.html) - This guide covers using Sentinel for policy enforcement in Consul.

-* [Server Performance](/docs/guides/performance.html) - This guide covers minumum requirements for Consul servers as well as guidelines for running Consul servers in production.
+* [Server Performance](/docs/guides/performance.html) - This guide covers minimum requirements for Consul servers as well as guidelines for running Consul servers in production.